Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 on a number of packets rather than time duration to ensure enough samples, independently of the media stream packet rate.
-The effect of network jitter on the estimated time drift is attenuated by using a large number of samples. **The time drift being very slow (affecting a stream only after many hours), a fast reaction is not necessary.**
+The effect of network jitter on the estimated time drift is attenuated by using a large number of samples.
+The actual time drift being very slow (affecting a stream only after many hours) does not require a fast reaction.

 The receiver uses local time to be able to schedule events — to determine, for example, if it's time to deliver a certain packet